The importance of reporting drone flights

 3. Does FlyForm comply with RD 517/2024?

-Yes, it is designed to comply with current legal requirements and facilitate easy communication of drone flights to the Ministry of the Interior.
+Yes, it is designed to comply with current legal requirements and facilitate communication with the Ministry of the Interior regarding drone flights.

 4. Can information from multiple pilots be stored?